 There’s a better way.
 If your computer is already on the Wi-Fi, it will have the network key saved.
 That allows it to connect automatically as soon as it’s in range, and it also means you can find the information through your device.

-Once you’ve found the router and identified the network key on the hardware, you can connect yourself and others right away.
+Once you’ve found the router and identified the network security key on the hardware, you can connect yourself and others right away.

-If you’re unable to find the network key for any reason, but you have a computer connected to the Wi-Fi already, it’s a simple process to access the saved login data.
+If you’re unable to find the wireless network key for any reason, but you have a computer connected to the Wi-Fi already, it’s a simple process to access the saved login data.
 For Windows 10 users, there are seven easy steps.

 For anyone using a Mac, it’s a similar process.
 As long as you know the name of your Wi-Fi network, this should take less than a minute.

 If you want to find your network security key on your computer, whether it’s Windows or iOS, you only need to be connected to the network.
 Even if there’s no actual internet connection, you will still be able to find the network security key by following the instructions listed above.
 If your computer is not connecting, you will just have to get under the couch, find your router, and look for the key there.